dalgard/meteor-viewmodel/README.md

   }
 });

+// Instead of a definition object, a factory function may be used Template.field.viewmodel("field", function (template_data) {
+  this instanceof ViewModel;  // true

-Template.field.viewmodel("field", {
+  return {
     // Primitive property
-  prop: "",
+    prop: template_data && template_data.startValue || "",

     // Computed property
     regex: function () {
       // Get value of prop reactively
       var value = this.prop();

       return new RexExp(value);
     },

     // React to changes in dependencies such as viewmodel properties
     // – can be an array of functions
     autorun: function () {
       // Log every time the computed regex property changes console.log("new value of regex", this.regex());
     },

     // Blaze events
     events: {
       "click input": function (event, template_instance) {
         this instanceof ViewModel;  // true
       }
     }
+  };
 });
 ```